deepc0py/wispa/README.md

 # Wispa 🎤

 Fast, local voice-to-text for macOS using faster-whisper.
 Hold a hotkey to record, release to transcribe and inject text into any input field.
+The most simple privacy-focused voice-to-text solution for macOS.

 ## Features